 Our People Come First

 This, of course, is a leading question because you likely already know Embark's stance on such matters.
 We take absolute pride in our reputation as a healthy disruptor to the professional services industry and consistently prioritize our people and company culture above all else.

-From our perspective, empowering the skilled and expert minds that make our accounting consulting firm unique is the healthy long-term play that yields lasting results.
+From our perspective, empowering the skilled and expert minds that make our financial consulting firm unique is the healthy long-term play that yields lasting results.
 Since we have no outside stakeholders, a fact many of our competitors cannot claim, we have the freedom to focus on our people without the outside influence that often leads to shortsighted goals.

 Fitting into the Embark Culture

 To that point, we use a very specific set of criteria when looking for potential hires that will fit well within our corporate culture cocktail, relying on particular questions to find particular people.

 - What have they accomplished in their career?
 What is their experience and professional certifications?
 Embark is looking for individuals with a very specific background to match our singular culture and ethic.

 - How are they wired?
 In order to quantify the inherently qualitative, we employ a data-driven approach that relies on different personality tests to gauge an individual’s capacity to work in our specific environment.

 - Such tests reveal a sense of social intelligence that we place a significant amount of importance towards since our people need to be able to successfully navigate social conflicts on a daily basis.

 - Embark also measures fluid intelligence that goes well beyond simple IQ and book smarts to measure mental and emotional agility.
 Being able to think on your feet, pivot when necessary, and quickly adapt to every new client situation adds value to our services and firm as a whole.